tbarn/new-website/posts/the-future-of-apis-is-still-beginners.md

 ---
-title: "The future of APIs is (still) beginners"
+title: “The future of APIs is (still) beginners”
 date: 2024-01-11T00:01:00.000Z
 author: Taylor Barnett-Torabi
 summary: